-- Categories 4, 8, 9, 10, 14 and 15 are excluded from calculations as there are no such emission sources. - The portfolio of real estate owned by the Group (excluding buildings designated to be sold and jointly owned buildings of which the Company has an ownership share of less than 25%) is within the scope of calculation.
+Categories 4, 8, 9, 10, 14 and 15 are excluded from calculations as there are no such emission sources.

+Prior to FY2021, the scope of calculation is the real estate portfolio held by the Group (excluding buildings designated to be sold and jointly owned buildings of which the Company has an ownership share of less than 25%).